 Ray hits Martha up for a loan, and unsurprisingly soon afterwards writes her a Dear Jane letter.
 Not content to simply be dumped, Martha makes contact with Ray.
 She discovers that Ray is a con artist who specializes in contacting lonely women via lonely hearts clubs, romancing them, and then absconding with her money.
 Martha, who is desperately lonely and has just lost her nursing job, joins Ray in his schemes, posing as his sister.
 Soon, the two graduate to murder.

-The Honeymoon Killers was a No Budget affair distributed by American International Pictures.
-A young go-getter named Martin Scorsese was originally hired to direct but was fired from the project over creative differences, leading Kastle to direct his own script, for his only film credit.
+The film is notable for being a textbook example of neo-noir, with it's bleak low budget production giving it a realistic edge to it.
+Furthermore, it's notable in that a young go-getter named Martin Scorsese was originally hired to direct but was fired from the project over creative differences (urban legend being that Scorsese wanted a more artsy look for the film), leading Kastle to direct his own script, for his only film credit.

 - Based on a True Story: Verging on Very Loosely Based on a True Story, despite the "this is a true story" title card at the beginning of the film.
 The real Beck was a divorcee who abandoned two children to run off with Fernandez; the movie substitutes an elderly mother instead.
 The real murder spree took place 1947-49; the film has a vague time setting but seems like it's contemporary to the late 1960s.
 And the real Martha Beck did not turn herself and Fernandez in; they were arrested after suspicious neighbors called the cops.